 - Within 30 days of the end of the lease CSG will send you a letter (move out packet).
-This will instruct you on what to do during the move out period. - It is the responsibility of the Tenant to leave all keys, garage remotes, parking passes and access cards locked inside on the kitchen counter. - Failure to provide/leave all keys, remotes, passes and access cards could incur additional charges - Remember to supply a forwarding address and telephone number for your security deposit refund. - Use the CSG Moving Checklist so you remember important details. - Move out inspections are completed without the Tenant's input, and only after all Tenants have moved out. - Failure to deliver possession by 10:00 AM MST on the final day of the leasing period will result in an additional fee.
+This will instruct you on what to do during the move out period. - It is the responsibility of the Tenant to leave all keys, garage remotes, parking passes and access cards locked inside on the kitchen counter. - Failure to provide/leave all keys, remotes, passes and access cards could incur additional charges - Remember to supply a forwarding address and telephone number for your security deposit refund. - Use the CSG Moving Checklist so you remember important details. - Move out inspections are completed without the Tenant's input, and only after all Tenants have moved out. - Failure to deliver possession by 10:00 AM MST on the final day of the leasing period will result in an additional fee (unless your lease has a different end time)